OpenAthens new password policy FAQ

 Enforcing regular password resets is not part of this project, although we’re not ruling out introducing such a policy in the future.

 Will OpenAthens contact personal account users to alert them of the need to change their passwords?

 We have written to all OpenAthens administrators at organizations affected by these changes, rather than users.
 That is because we do not expect the impact of the change in password policy to be significant.
 Of the 890,000 existing accounts in the service, we estimate around 1% have passwords which will be too short and/or too weak to meet the new policy.

 From the beginning of Phase 3, users of OpenAthens accounts whose password does not meet the new requirements will start seeing prompts to change it when using the service.
-They will be able to skip the reset prompt for a while, but at the end of Phase 3 they will be forced to update the password before they can continue.
+They will be able to skip the reset prompt for one month, but at the end of Phase 3 they will be forced to update the password before they can continue.

 Remember you can subscribe to our monthly product and service updates if you want to know about any new or upcoming enhancements to the service.

-How can I tell if an existing account password will meet the new policy?
+How can I tell if a password will meet the new policy?